Skip to content

 To manage multiple responses, the ResponseHandler can be leveraged.
 Simply include a property of type ResponseHandler, and the dependency injection mechanism will handle it automatically.

-def foo(handler: ResponseHandler):
+def start_timer(handler: ResponseHandler):

 # some processing